rgeraldes24/solc/docs/installing-hyperion.rst

 .. index:: ! installing

-.. _installing-solidity:
+.. _installing-hyperion:

 ################################
-Installing the Solidity Compiler
+Installing the Hyperion Compiler
 ################################

 Versioning
 ==========

-Solidity versions follow `Semantic Versioning <https://semver.org>`_.
+Hyperion versions follow `Semantic Versioning <https://semver.org>`_.
 In addition, patch-level releases with major release 0 (i.e. 0.x.y) will not contain breaking changes.
 That means code that compiles with version 0.x.y can be expected to compile with 0.x.z where z > y.